-The extraordinarily high prices occasionally obtained for single trees have awakened a great deal of interest in willow cultivation and have led to enquiries regarding the type best suited for the purpose.
+The very high prices occasionally obtained for single trees have awakened a great deal of interest in willow cultivation and have led to enquiries regarding the type best suited for the purpose.
 In this Bulletin these matters are discussed from the tree planters' point of view.
 Emphasis is laid on the necessity of careful selection of the right kind of willow-this being the Salix alba var. caerulea.
 When properly planted and tended this tree may attain the dimensions required by bat manufacturers in twelve to eighteen years.
 Such a short rotation is attractive to those who insist on a comparatively quick return, and it is also claimed for willows that they can often be grown without interference with the productivity of the land for agricultural crops.
-Considerable diversity of opinion exists among practical men as regards the cultural methods which should be adopted, and the authors of this Bulletin put forward their recommendations with some diffidence.
+Considerable diversity of opinion exists among practical men as regards the cultural methods which should be adopted, and the authors and revisers of this Bulletin put forward their recommendations with some diffidence.
 The technique of willow production is quite distinct from ordinary forestry practice and it is readily admitted that further research is required.
 The conclusions arrived at are, however, the result of very careful investigation.

 The planting procedure is not particularly difficult but exceptional vigilance is necessary to keep the willow stems clean and straight from start to finish.
 Without this, defects appear in the timber which cause it to be rejected for cricket bats.
-Apart from bat-making there is a very limited demand for willow timber and as the percentage of defective material is often large an element of speculation is present which should be carefully borne in mind by prospective planters.
+Other uses for willow, such as chip basket manufacture, pulp, and artificial limbs, do not command such high prices.
+Thus, since the percentage of material unsuitable for cricket bats is often large, an element of speculation is present, which should be carefully borne in mind by prospective growers.
+No one should plant bat willows, unless he is prepared to give them the careful cultivation necessary to produce timber fit for bats.